Should you pay car insurance in installments?

 When you cancel a policy midterm, your insurance company will either give you a prorated refund or a prorated bill, depending on where you are in your billing cycle.
 Because you paid in advance, your refund amount will likely be larger if you’re on an annual payment plan.
 Some companies can take up to 14 business days to issue your refund, tying up what could be a substantial amount of money.
 This refund process could create difficulties in coming up with your first payment for a policy with a new car insurance company.

-If you want to lower the amount you are paying in installment fees, but can’t afford to pay your premium in full, there may be other insurance payment methods for you:
+If you want to lower the amount you are paying for your car insurance, but can’t afford to avoid installment fees by paying your premium in full, there may be other steps you can take to lower your premium.

 Frequently asked questions